-We believe that the learning of a language is a unifying experience for our children, no matter their ability in other curriculum areas.
-Furthermore, there is an emphasis on employing a rich range of enjoyable and interactive learning experiences to engage all learners.
-The learning of French at school is underpinned by songs, stories, and rhymes, used both to reinforce language teaching and to expose pupils to French culture.
-Lessons draw on a wide range of resources such as music, film, and websites to capture pupils' interest as well as give them access to French spoken by native speakers.
+At St John Vianney Catholic Primary School, we believe that the learning of a language is a unifying experience for our children: no matter their ability in other curriculum areas, all children begin their journey of learning French from the same starting point.
+Furthermore, there is an emphasis on employing a rich range of enjoyable learning experiences to engage all learners.
+The learning of French at St John Vianney is underpinned by songs, stories and rhymes, used both to reinforce language teaching and to expose children to French culture.